nadaa/rec-strategies-abm/README.md

 ## Requirements
 We tested the code on a machine with MS Windows 10, Python=3.8, 16GB, and an Intel Core 7 CPU.
 The code also was tested using a machine with Docker, Ubuntu 20.04.2 LTS x86_64, , 30GB, and an Intel Xeon E5645 (12) @ 2.4. processor. \
-For local installation on Windows, it is recommended to install the last version of Anaconda, which comes with Python 3 and supports scientific packages.
+For installation without Docker, it is recommended to install the last version of Anaconda, which comes with Python 3 and supports scientific packages.

 The following packages are used in our model, see also the file `requirements.txt`:
 * [numpy](https://numpy.org/)